AndrewC160/nextflow_CutNRun/README.md

 Enable with `--run_meme true`.

 Processes are included for three [MEME Suite](https://meme-suite.org/meme/) functions to detect DNA binding motifs among peak summits.
-Note that broadPeaks and often narrowPeaks tend to be large enough that many MEME functions are prohibitively slow.
+Note that broadPeaks and often narrowPeaks can be large enough that many MEME functions are prohibitively slow.
 The functions currently implemented include:

 -[SEA](https://meme-suite.org/meme/tools/sea): Simple Enrichment analysis; determines if any motifs are significantly enriched within peak summits relative to *randomized sequences of the same FASTA*.